 From the 1950s to the early 2000s the house was used as a single and multi-family residence and the second building on the property, now referred to as The Carriage House, was home to various businesses.
 Chance visits from previous owners have provided clues as to some of the ages of various features in the home, but we are still working on putting all of the pieces together.

 In the Fall of 2005, Paula and Rob Fox purchased the home with the intention of converting it into a Bed and Breakfast.
-At the time of our purchase, we were unfamiliar with the home's history and didn’t even have a clear understanding of exactly when the home was built.
-It probably goes without saying, but we were very pleasantly surprised to discover the history of the home and learn it had hosted guests in the past.
-Major renovations filled all of 2006 and some of 2007, but once substantially completed, we hosted our first guests at Little River Bed and Breakfast in the Spring of 2007.
+At the time of their purchase, they were unfamiliar with the home's history.
+They were very pleasantly surprised to discover the history of the home and learn it had hosted guests in the past.
+Major renovations filled all of 2006 and some of 2007, but the Fox's hosted their first guests at Little River Bed and Breakfast in the Spring of 2007.

 Little River Bed & Breakfast is scenically situated along the Nubanusit River, a fourteen mile long tributary of the Contoocook River.
 In another bit of fate, we selected our name to highlight that which attracted us to the property, the river.
 Later, we discovered that the origin of the word “nubanusit” is Native American (local Abenaki tribe) and has been translated to mean “small waters”.

 We have dreamed of becoming innkeepers shortly after we became a couple.
 On our first vacation together, we stayed at an amazing B&B on Prince Edward Island.
 The inn was on red clay cliffs with stunning views of the blue waters of the Atlantic.
 A couple of months later, we stayed at a cottage at a New Hampshire B&B and that was where we first proclaimed our love.
 At that point, we were hooked on B&B's.